fullstaq-labs/sqedule/devdocs/reviewable-rest-api-pattern.md

 ### POST /resources

 Creates a new Resource with one version.
-You may specify whether to immediately submit this version for approval, or to keep it as a proposal.
+You may specify whether to immediately submit this version for approval, or to keep it as a draft proposal.
 The resulting resource version could either be a proposal or an approved version.

 #### Input